Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 One of the most obvious differences between road bikes and touring bikes is the tires.
 Road bike tires are thin, between 20mm and 25mm, but most often 23mm.
 Wheel size is 700c or smaller and designed to be ridden on smooth, flat tarmac.
 They do not do well on gravel.

 Wider tires that absorb bumps from rougher roads are key when riding a touring bike.
 They range from 32mm up to 45mm for dirt roads.
-Knowing where you plan to do most of your riding help you decide how robust you need your tires to be.
+Knowing where you plan to do most of your riding will help you decide how robust you need your tires to be.
+If you’re ever on the hunt for new touring tires, check out our list of the best bicycle touring tires out there right now.

 High spoke counts of up to 36 per wheel, on reinforced alloy rims attached with reliably sealed hubs, all help to distribute pressure throughout the wheel on a touring bike.